Duets: An American Classic

 Duets: An American Classic is a studio album by Tony Bennett, released in 2006 via Columbia label.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.

 Background

 The album was released in conjunction with Bennett's 80th birthday the previous month.
 The songs selected were mostly ones that Bennett had played a major role in introducing into the Great American Songbook.

 Unlike some other celebrity duets efforts where performances were recorded separately and then combined by producers, such as Frank Sinatra's 1993 Duets, Bennett was physically present with each of his partners during recording.
 The vocals were performed live as the band was playing.

 Charts

 The album debuted at number 3 on The Billboard 200, selling around 202,000 copies in its first week.
 It spent five consecutive weeks in the top 10 and was certified Gold in less than four weeks.
 It also reached number one in Canada.
 The sequel album, Duets II, was released in 2011 in conjunction with Bennett's 85th birthday.